gecio/gecio.github.io/docs/_optimist/guided_tour/step17/index.en.md

 ----------

 We have now defined the full network, if this stack is now created, it will create a VM and all the components needed to give it connectivity.
+The next step is to assign a public IP address to the instance.